grantleehoffman/key-value-store/README.md

 ## Teardown

-Stacks must be torn down in the following order and each stack must be fully destroyed before deleting the following stack, otherwise you may receive resource dependency errors
+Stacks must be torn down in the following order and each stack must be fully destroyed before deleting the following stack, otherwise you may receive resource dependency errors.

 ```
 aws cloudformation delete-stack --stack-name kv-consul-cluster --profile my-profile --region us-east-1